Cruise Packing List (2020):

 ✓ Razor - Disposable razors are allowed in your carry on bag, electric ones should be packed in your checked bag.

 ✓ Cotton Swabs - Ever heard of swimmer’s ear?
-Pack a travel size version of cotton swabs to keep your ears dry after swimming!
+Pack some cotton swabs to keep your ears dry after swimming!

 ✓ Feminine Hygiene - Pack some pads and tampons in case your monthly visitor arrives unexpectedly.
 You can buy some onboard too but they’re twice or three times the price!

-✓ Hair Comb / Brush - Opt for a small detangler brush like this one.
+✓ Hair Comb / Brush - Opt for a small detangler brush.

 ✓ Hair Tools - When you want to look extra glam for special nights (we get you).
 Cruise cabins usually have hair dryers on board.
 But you can bring mini versions of a hair straightener or curling iron.
 Go for ceramic ones if you don’t want the humidity messing up your hair do!